AlibabaCloudDocs/ess/intl.en-US/Scaling Group/FAQ about scaling groups.md

 ## How do I delete ECS instances that are automatically created by Auto Scaling in a scaling group?

 Log on to the Auto Scaling console, find the ECS instances that you want to delete, and then delete them.
-For more information, see [Manually remove an ECS instance from a scaling group](/intl.en-US/Instance Management/ECS instance/Manually remove an ECS instance from a scaling group.md).
+For more information, see [Manually remove or delete an ECS instance](/intl.en-US/Instance Management/ECS instance/Manually remove or delete an ECS instance.md).

 ## When Auto Scaling automatically creates multiple ECS instances, will Auto Scaling attempt to recreate instances that fail to be created?